Arypn/-DS/README.md

 Findings: [~500 words] Description of any findings including numeric results and/or visualizations.

 Future work: [~500-1000 words] Brief discussion of any lessons learned and potential future work.
+We learned through our analysis that income, while somewhat helps explain the housing prices, doesn't truly explain the reason.
+As such, future work should include more variables that seem to be related in someway to housing.
+Also maybe specific events that happened aroudn the time covid started could also be a reason to why the prices changed.
+With many other variables, our R^2 may be able to be closer to 1, and we could better explain the changes.

 Reproducing: Sequence of steps required for someone else to reproduce your results.

 References: Formatted citations for any papers, datasets, or software used in your project.

+For the real-estate dataset:
+  Office of Policy and Management.
+(2025, September 14).
+Real Estate Sales 2001-2023 GL [Dataset].
+Data.gov. https://catalog.data.gov/dataset/real-estate-sales-2001-2018

+For the median household income data:
+  U.S. Census Bureau. (n.d.).
+Real Median Household Income in the United States [MEHOINUSA672N].
+FRED – Federal Reserve Bank of St. Louis. https://fred.stlouisfed.org/series/MEHOINUSA672N

+Visual Studio Code (version 3.11.7 or 3.13.7).
+Microsoft Corporation.
+Used for data cleaning, coding, and visualization.